bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/README.md

             rmq_lab-1   |         http://d572024fabe2:8888/lab?token=4a07fca9cd4a66eba129533a6272f5f5443fdf3f0b7c0e5e
             rmq_lab-1   |         http://127.0.0.1:8888/lab?token=4a07fca9cd4a66eba129533a6272f5f5443fdf3f0b7c0e5e
         ```
+6. Here are the steps to check that the environment is running correctly:
     * Log Into the RabbitMQ Website.
         * From your desktop, open Docker Desktop Dashboard.
         * Find the Rabbitmq container and click on the URL under Port(s) for the U.I.
 This should open up the RabbitMQ website on your default browser.
         * Login username and password should be "guest"